ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 However, this synchronization caused problems -- All functions works normally, but video playback always stuck, firefox, chrome, and mpv would all get stuck.
 I searched various resources online but could not solve the problem until I realized it might be caused by the home directory synchronization.
 After clearing the home directory, the problem was solved immediately… Later, I spent a long time recovering things from the old PC one by one.

 The second problem is that I recently wanted to give wayland a try, so I changed the compositor from i3 to sway.
 However, because there was little difference between the two and many inconveniences (hidpi, Sway configuration tuning, etc.), I decided to switch back to i3.
-After switching back, GUI programs such as firefox and thunar would all get stuck for about a minute after the system started…
+After switching back, GUI programs such as firefox and thunar would all get stuck for about one minute after the system started…

 I was too tired to deal with the second problem, after thinking about it carefully, I realized that the root cause was that the system did not have any version control and rollback mechanism, which caused the system to be unable to be restored when problems occurred.
 And another problem, when installing a new system, I had to manually export the package list from the old machine and then install them on the new machine.

 So I decided to switch to NixOS.

-The first step I took was to create a NixOS virtual machine in my homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.
+The first step I took was to create a NixOS virtual machine in my Homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.

 Once I had it working on the virtual machine, the rest was easy.
 I simply backed up my home directory from my work computer, reinstalled the system as NixOS, `rysnc` the NixOS configuration from the virtual machine, made some adjustments to the disk mounting parameters, and added some extra configuration for my Nvidia graphics card.
 Finally, with just a few commands, I deployed the configuration and was able to restore the entire i3 environment and my commonly used software on my fresh NixOS system.
 It was a truly satisfying moment!